Importance of Internships

 To secure and complete an internship, here are the steps you should follow:

 - Determine if you are qualified to enroll.
 Prior approval of the advertising internship coordinator is required before starting the internship.
-Credit willnot be awarded for work that a student completes prior to approval of the internship.
+Credit will not be awarded for work that a student completes prior to approval of the internship, or for any work that occurs either before or after the official start and end dates of the semester.
 To be approved, a student must be a junior or senior and majoring in Advertising who has earned a 2.50 or higher overall GPA, earned a 2.50 or higher professional GPA, and completed specialized coursework in advertising appropriate to the internship.
-At a minimum, the specialized courses include MAR 3023, ADV 3008, and at least one other course relevant to the internship.
+At a minimum, the specialized courses include ENC 3252, MAR 3023, ADV 3008, and at least one other course relevant to the internship.

 - Find a potential internship sponsor.
-Review the entire internship packet and carefully consider your personal objectives.
-To identify good matches for your interests, monitor various sources of information on internships within the College, including the career and internships database, email announcements and bulletin boards in Weimer Hall.
-Students may not receive internship credit working for themselves or another student, a sponsor with whom the student is currently employed (unless the internship duties are completely different from normal duties and in addition to normal work hours), student-run organizations, family, a faculty member, or the same internship sponsor for repeated credit across semesters (unless there is a complete change in the internship duties to be performed).
+Download and review the entire internship packet and carefully consider your personal objectives.
+To identify good matches for your interests, monitor various sources of information such as the Job/Internship Database through the CJC Office of Career and Corporate Partnerships.
+Students may not receive internship credit working for any business that has been operating for less than one year, working for themselves or another student, a sponsor with whom the student is currently employed (unless the internship duties are completely different from normal duties and in addition to normal work hours), student-run organizations, family, a faculty member, or the same internship sponsor for repeated credit across semesters (unless there is a complete change in the internship duties to be performed).

-- Contact the sponsors and arrange an interview as soon as possible.
+- Contact internship sponsors and arrange an interview as soon as possible.
 Internships are competitive!
 Be prepared to present yourself in a convincing manner.
 Present your resume and, if appropriate, a portfolio of your work.
 You may want to take a copy of these internship requirements to answer questions your sponsor may have (see “Requirements for Sponsoring Organization”).
-Also, take a copy of the “Letter of Acceptance” and have your sponsor complete it if you are selected.
+Also, consider taking the list of required information that should be included in the “Letter of Acceptance.”